When to Start Saving for Retirement (It’s Sooner Than You Think)

 What About the Other Things You Could Spend Money On?

 Your financial obligations tend to grow throughout your 20s.
 Maybe you need to pay back student loans or cover a mortgage on a new home.
-Retirement might seem like a distant goal to work toward after you’ve dealt with your bills and debt in here and now.
+Retirement might seem like a distant goal after you’ve dealt with your bills and debt in here and now.

 Although it can be hard to motivate yourself to both save and pay off debt, it’s not impossible.
 Lance Cothern, founder of Money Manifesto, and his wife, Tori, have managed to pay off $80,000 of student loan debt while adding substantially to their retirement savings at the same time.